UmarFKhawaja/Voltron/README.md

 * `/api/auth/accept/google` -- finish logging in a user with a Google account
 * `/api/auth/logout` -- logout the user
 * `/api/auth/verify/session` -- verify if the user is logged in
+* `/api/auth/get/information` -- get information regarding the state of the user's account, e.g., if they are in the middle of changing email addresses
+* `/api/auth/update-profile` -- change the display name or user name
+* `/api/auth/start-email-address-change` -- starting changing the email address
+* `/api/auth/confirm-email-address-change` -- confirm the change of email address from the old email address
+* `/api/auth/complete-email-address-change` -- complete the change of email address from the new email address
+* `/api/auth/cancel-email-address-change` -- cancel the change of email address
+* `/api/auth/resend-email-address-change` -- resend the confirmation link to the old email address or completion link to the new email address
 * `/api/auth/reset/password` -- reset the password
 * `/api/auth/set/password` -- set a password if a password is not set
 * `/api/auth/unset/password` -- unset a password if a password is set